bfanselow/Python-Tutorials/MultiProcLogging/README.md

 Description
 -----------
 Python3 Class used to instantiate multiprocessing-queue logging objects.
 Such objects can then be passed to multiprocessing workers to provide a single, common file-logging facility for all the multiprocessing workers.
+See __Background__ below on why this is important.

 Usage
 -----